No matter if you’re running a brick-and-mortar buinsess or an e-commerce, conversion optimization is the key to maximizing your sales and revenue.

 Another awesome tool to use to analyze your site for conversions is a WordPress plugin by CrazyEgg.

-With Crazy Egg, you can get a heatmap report that shows you the behavior of your visitors and where they’re focusing their attention.
+With Crazy Egg, you can get a heatmap report that shows you the behaviour of your visitors and where they’re focusing their attention.

 Heatmaps and other Crazy Egg reports can help you identify areas of your site that your visitors care about and others that they don’t even notice.
 Which parts need to be optimized.
 And with this tool, you can see what distractions need to be removed to increase your conversions.